christianraymond/manageoffice/README.md

 ```
 until finished
 ```

-At this point you will need Postman or Insomnia a software development tool that will enables to test calls these APIs.
+Asuming that you have now firebase serve inside your terminal, find the link like```http://localhost:5000/manageofficeproj-23044/us-central1/api``` At this point you will need Postman or Insomnia a software development tool that will enables to test, calls these APIs.
-To find a better since on what path to pass in Postman when testing or executing these APIs, see the index.js file Remember the config file is pointing to my db, so when you successfully do a post request, your information will be avaialable in my db.
+All path arguments can be found inside index.js, see the index.js file Remember the config(firebaseConfig) file is pointing to my db, so when you successfully do a post request, your information will be available in my db.
 I will later change to RULES in my db so that only registered users has access to create such.

 ## Author